open-telemetry/opentelemetry-collector-contrib/exporter/humioexporter/README.md

 In addition, the following global configuration options can be overridden:

+- `disable_compression` (default: `false`): Whether to stop compressing payloads with gzip before sending them to Humio.
+This should only be disabled if compression can be shown to have a negative impact on performance in your specific deployment.
 - `tags` (no default): A series of key-value pairs used to target specific Data Sources for storage inside a Humio repository.
 Refer to [Humio Tagging](https://docs.humio.com/docs/parsers/tagging/) for more details.
 - `disable_service_tag` (default: `false`): By default, the service name will be used to tag all exported events in addition to user-provided tags.
 If disabled, only the user-provided tags will be used.
 However, at least one tag _must_ be specified.